GooTechnologies/learn/tutorials/create/simple-ad/index.md

 ![](goo.png)

-Select one of the CubeSide entities.
-Open its *Material* panel to the left.
-Find the image file on your computer, and drag-drop it onto the Material panel, in the *Ambient* slot.
+Select one of the "CubeSide" entities, in the *Hierarchy* to the right.
+You may have to expand the "Hypercube" entity and its children in the list, by double-clicking on it, or clicking the small arrow.
+When you've selected the "CubeSide" entity, open its *Material* panel to the left.
+Find the image file you want to use on your computer, and drag-and-drop it onto the Material panels' *Ambient Texture* slot.
 Adjust the *Ambient Color* until the ad looks good.
 Do this for all of the cube sides.

 ![](drop-on-cube-side.jpg)

-The cube will look something like this when done:
+The cube will look something like this when done, after adjusting the Ambient color:

 ![](branded-hyper-cube.png)